GergoEB/AdvancedBluemapSkins/README.md

 This plugins aims to allow more advanced configuration of floodgate skin loading in BlueMap.

 With this plugin, you can use different skin APIs for floodgate players and normal Java players.
-This is different from TechnicJelle's plugin, because that one is not configurable at all, and just uses unconfigurable APIs for everything.
+This is different from TechnicJelle's plugin, because that one is not configurable at all, and just uses the official APIs for everything, instead of configurable ones.

 # Support